-"Recompense to no man evil for evil" (Rom.
-12:17).
-3. To enter any military branch or service, combatant or noncombatant, I would be compelled to "swear" (take an oath), but the Bible forbids that I do so ("Swear not at all"-Jesus, Matt.
-5:34).

-- 4. To enter any miltary service I would be compelled to be yoked with unbelievers, which is forbidden-"Be not unequally yoked together with unbelivers" (2 Cor.
+- 3. To enter any military branch or service, combatant or noncombatant, I would be compelled to "swear" (take an oath), but the Bible forbids that I do so ("Swear not at all"-Jesus, Matt.
+5:34). - 4.
+To enter any miltary service I would be compelled to be yoked with unbelievers, which is forbidden-"Be not unequally yoked together with unbelievers" (2 Cor.
 6:14). - 5.
 To be in any branch of military service in any way, I would be a part of the organization and would therefore have fellowship in the service, but such is prohibited; thus: "Have no fellowship with the unfruitful works of darkness, but rather reprove them" (Eph.
 5:11). - 6.
 To serve in any way in the military service, I would be deprived of obeying the command to assemble on Lord's day to worship God in the Bible way, at least part of the time, hence would disobey God (Heb.
 10:25; Acts 20:7; 1 Cor.
 16:1, 2).